nofelmahmood/CKSRecordContext/README.md

 # CKSRecordContext

-A dead simple way of `Inserting`, `Modifying` and `Deleting` records from the CloudKit Databases.
+A dead simple way of `Fetching`, `Inserting`, `Modifying` and `Deleting` records from the CloudKit Databases.

 ## How To Use

-A CKRecordContext object holds all the new records, any changes to fetched records and deletions until you call `save()` on an instance of it.
+A CKRecordContext object holds all the new records, any changes and deletions to them until you call `save()` on an instance of it.
 It only then conveys the changes to the CloudKit Database.

 ```swift
 var cksRecordContext:CKSRecordContext = CKRecordContext(database: CKContainer.defaultContainer().privateCloudDatabase, recordZone: nil)